mokshithpyla/mokshithpyla/README.md

 ### Hello, World!
 I'm Mokshith 👋

-- 🤔 I’m looking for Full Time Software Engineering Roles
+- 👨‍💻 Currently a Design Engineer at Innominds Software Pvt.
+Ltd
 - 💻 I've worked as a Software Engineer Intern at [TapChief](https://www.tapchief.com/)
 - 👨‍🔬 I've worked as a Research Intern at IIT Ropar.
 - 🌱 I’m currently upskilling in Data Structures & Algorithms